-Tuples are a data type introduced in Swift version 4.
-They are used to group multiple values, separated by commas
+Tuples are a data structure introduced in Swift 4.0.
+It is used to group multiple values, separated by commas

 ,, into a single value that is enclosed in parentheses

 Note: Tuples are compound types.
-This means that they combine different types of data.
+This means that they can combine different types of data.

 var myTuple = (value1, value2, ...)

 Note: Names should be in camelCase.

 Values of a tuple can be accessed using indices: